project-gemmi/gemmi/docs/install.rst

 -------------------

 Here is a list of C++ headers in `gemmi/include/`.
-This list also gives an overview of the library.
+This list also provides an overview of the library.

 .. include:: headers.rst